 Emotion also motivates actions.
-Emotional experience prepares a person to respond in intimate relationships with love, trust and empathy that seems to facilitate bonding and attachment.
+In my individual counseling practices in Bethesda, Reston, and Washington DC, I find that emotional experience prepares a person to respond in intimate relationships with love, trust and empathy that seems to facilitate bonding and attachment.
 Emotions amplify or decrease these responses through neurological pathways.
 Emotions also play a role in learning, as recent studies have suggested: recall or memory of learned material is dependent on the emotional state of a person when recalling or learning.

 Emotions are also related to our sense of identity.
 Our self-esteem is the emotional aspect of our self-concept.
 We tend to have preferred emotional responses to events that we associate with our identity.
 Emotions highlight the question of the “true self.”
 Which one am I, the spontaneous or the thinking self?